unbelievableflavour/lottery/README.md

 ### lottery for elementary OS

-An application who will randomly choose in a list of filled in people
+An application which will randomly choose a winner from a list names.

 ## Installation

-As first you need elementary SDK
+first you will need to install elementary SDK

  `sudo apt install elementary-sdk`